 GEN RgX_resultant_all(GEN x, GEN y, GEN sol) returns resultant(x,y).
-If sol is not NULL, sets it to the last non-constant remainder in the polynomial remainder sequence if it exists and to gen_0 otherwise (e.g. one polynomial has degree 0).
+If sol is not NULL, sets it to the last nonconstant remainder in the polynomial remainder sequence if it exists and to gen_0 otherwise (e.g. one polynomial has degree 0).

-7.6.14.7 Other operations.
+7.6.15.7 Other operations.

-GEN RgX_gtofp(GEN x, GEN prec) returns the polynomial obtained by applying gtofp(gel(x,i), prec)
+GEN RgX_gtofp(GEN x, GEN prec) returns the polynomial obtained by applying to all coefficients of x.

+'''

+gtofp(gel(x,i), prec)

+'''